How Malaysia, Germany and the US differ in their definition of a leader

 As such, there exist many different types of teams and its own ways of brainstorming and doing things.
 The diversity is so vast that sometimes departments within an organisation have completely different working cultures among themselves.

 An effective leader is thus the uniting and central figure to the team, able to influence, represent the team’s goals and beliefs and dictate final decisions.
 Therefore, individual traits are integral in leading teams in the American setting.

 It is with no surprise that there are so many different types successful leaders in the history of the USA.
-From the authoritative leadership of Jack Welch at General Electric, to the innovative Steve Jobs, to the modern-day Iron Man Elon Musk and the charismatic Barack Obama, all these figures have their says in their own right on what constitute effective leaderships.
+From the authoritative leadership of Jack Welch at General Electric, to the innovative Steve Jobs, to the modern-day Iron Man Elon Musk and the charismatic Barack Obama, all these figures have their say in their own right on what constitute effective leadership.

 Their successes are testaments to their claims.

 However, it is due to these vast differences that enforce the idea that effective leadership in the USA is so focused on the individuals.
-Such leadership culture also constantly casts the leaders in the spotlight, expected to always be accountable since they are the brands and organizations they carry.
+Such leadership culture also constantly casts the leaders in the spotlight, and they are expected to always be accountable since they are the brands and organisations they carry.

-Hence, they are naturally scrutinized more as individuals as compared to other cultures in which we often refer leadership in organizational or group terms rather than the individuals.
+Hence, they are naturally scrutinised more as individuals as compared to other cultures in which we often refer to leadership in organisational or group terms rather than the individuals.

-From a practical perspectives, the American leadership mirrors and balance elements from both its Malaysian and German counterparts.
-There is the constant need to micro manage the teams and individuals within it but often with less empathy and personalization.
+From a practical perspective, the American leadership mirrors and balances elements from both its Malaysian and German counterparts.
+There is the constant need to micromanage the teams and individuals within it but often with less empathy and personalisation.